-When my husband and I were expecting our third baby, at my 32 week appointment, we found out that our little one was breech.
-We were planning a natural homebirth, so it became a high priority to get little one to rotate, even though, at 32 weeks, we still had plenty of time.
+When my husband and I were expecting our third baby, at my 32-week appointment, we found out that our little one was breech.
+We were planning a natural home birth, so it became a high priority to get baby to rotate (even though at 32 weeks we still had plenty of time).

 Breech Baby Turning Techniques

 These techniques were my “homework” from my midwife to help my breech baby to turn:

 Inversion: I stand (sit?) upside down on the stairs with my arms and head about three steps lower than my legs and butt.
 Sound ridiculous?
 You have no idea!
 Supposedly this works wonders for turning a baby and adjusting pelvic ligaments, though it is not a position I would gladly assume, pregnant or not!

 Pelvic Tilt: Almost as fun as inversion… I put one side of the ironing board on the couch and the other side on the ground, creating an angle.
 I then position myself with my head on the low end and legs/butt up.
 I hold this position for 20 minutes, three times a day.
 I don’t find this one so bad, at least since I found out that the alternative is doing a full handstand for 20 minutes a day.
 Can Olympic gymnasts even do that?